udevsharold/safaritabs14/README.md

  Safari tabs for iOS 14 iPhone

  This tweak utilized offset finder [libundirect](https://github.com/opa334/libundirect).
-The methods for finding the corresponding offsets for different binaries of Safari could be found in the repo
+The methods for finding the corresponding offsets for different binaries of Safari could be found in the
 [repo](https://github.com/opa334/libundirect).

 ## Credits